"Al" to "Am" Obituaries

 Death was due to heart disease.

-wife, two children.
-The funeral was held from the house on Sunday
+was Bright's disease.
+The funeral was held from the residence on

 From Geneva Daily Times 3 February 1902